Syrah vs Shiraz – What’s the Difference & How to Serve

 There is a specific glass for Syrah, but as long as you don’t use a big, round glass, any standard wine glass will do just fine.

-Syrah almost always benefits from being decanted, especially if it’s 4+ years old.
+Syrah almost always benefits from using an aerator or being decanted, especially if it’s 4+ years old.
 For best results, decant your wine about an hour before enjoying.

 When it comes to serving it slightly chilled, you can pop the decanter in the fridge for about 15-20 minutes, or place it in a bucket with some ice cubes for a few minutes to cool it down.